CopperEgg/apidocs/revealuptime/probes.md

 ---
 layout: default
-title: RevealUptime - Probes
+title:  Probes
 ---

 Overview
 --------

 Each of the API commands described here relate to the set of all probes that have been created at your site.

 Each probe is completely described by a Probe hash.
 The key-value pairs within this hash are described in detail in the Create section.

 Index
 -----
-List all defined RevealUptime probes.
+List all monitored Probes.

 CURL Command:
 {% highlight sh %}
 curl -u APIKEY:U https://api.copperegg.com/v2/revealuptime/probes.json
 {% endhighlight %}

 CURL Response:

 Response is a JSON array of Probe hashes.